 One to one relationship

-A one-to-one relationship exists between two table if one record in a table can be related with only one or zero record in another table.
-Example can be a relationship between Employee table and Employee_Fund table if they have fields like below:
+A one-to-one relationship exists between two table if one record in a table can be related to only one or zero records in another table.
+An example can be a relationship between Employee table and Employee_Fund table if they have fields like below:

 Employee: emp_ID, emp_Name, emp_Address, emp_DOB, emp_DOJ